 2. ALWAYS Carry Your Blue Inhaler

-Having this inhaler with you means in the case of an asthma emergency, you have a tool which will hopefully help the symptoms subside.
-However, if you are taking it more than twice a week it could be a sign that your asthma isn’t controlled.
-If this is the case, visit your GP or healthcare professional.
+Having this inhaler with you ensures that in an asthma emergency you have a tool which will help ease and relieve your symptoms.
+However, if you are taking it more than twice a week it could be a sign that your asthma isn’t controlled and you should visit your GP or healthcare professional.

 3. Have an Up-to-Date Asthma Action Plan

-The Asthma Action Plan helps you in the management of your asthma and may help to identify if your symptoms mean you need a check up.
+The Asthma Action Plan helps you manage your asthma and can help you identify if your symptoms mean you need a check up.
 You can download an Action Plan and complete it with the help of your GP or our free Asthma Adviceline (1800 44 54 64).

 4. Use Your Nose

 Breathing through your nose is ideal during the winter as it warms the air up before bringing it to the lungs.
-So limit breathing through your mouth to reduce the exacerbation of your asthma.
+This can help reduce the impact of cold air as a trigger for asthma symptoms.

 5. Make Your Home Asthma Friendly

 When winter arrives, we spend an extraordinary amount of time indoors.
 With the cold, many fires and candles are lit.
 A lot of homes bring animals indoors due to the weather outside.
-All of those actions may trigger your asthma.
+All of these factors can trigger your asthma.
 To find out more on what you can do to make your home more asthma friendly, visit https://tinyurl.com/asi-indoor

 6. Flu Jab: Better Late Than Never